Are Large Reasoning Models Interruptible?: Ablation Studies

 \subsection{Assistant-turn vs User-turn Interruption}

 In our main experiments, all interventions are performed within the assistant (model) turn by inserting the interruption message ($i$) directly into the ongoing reasoning trace.
-This design avoids closing the thinking block and starting a new user turn, which is not supported by all models (e.g., Qwen3 supports only a single thinking block and often fails to follow the correct open–close format afterward).
+This design avoids closing the thinking block and starting a new user turn, which is not supported by all models (e.g., Qwen3 supports only a single thinking block and often fails to follow the correct open–close format after the user-turn interrupt).

 We also conducted experiments on update-driven interruptions by inserting a new user turn mid-reasoning.
-As shown in \autoref{fig:intervene_user_turn}, we evaluate interventions at both the user-turn and assistant-turn levels.
+As shown in \autoref{fig:intervene_user_turn}, we evaluate interventions at both the user- and assistant-turn levels.
 User-turn interventions perform slightly worse than assistant-turn updates when using our prompt guidance, although both outperform the unguided baseline.
 The difference is most pronounced for the Magistral model on GSM8K and MATH-500.
 On AIME, prompt guidance also provides a clear advantage over naive user-turn interruptions.

 It is worth noting that Qwen3 and Magistral models often struggle with consistent formatting.
 We therefore relaxed formatting constraints, counting an answer as correct if the final result matched, regardless of the output structure.
 Even with this adjustment, their overall performance remained relatively low.
 For these reasons, we adopted the assistant-turn interruption setup for our main experiments.
 Future work may further investigate user-turn interruptions, which could be more natural in interactive deployments.